Skip to main content

 /dev/vdb: data

-mkfs -t command (without file system)
+mkfs -t command (create file system)

 ubuntu@volume-attach-1:~$ sudo mkfs -t xfs /dev/vdb

-file -s command (check file system creation)
+file -s command (verify file system creation)

 ubuntu@volume-attach-1:~$ sudo file -s /dev/vdb